9953591578

 Lymphomas

 Affects the lymph system, which is the body’s circulatory network for filtering out impurities.
 Generally presents in the tonsils, thymus, bones, small intestine, spleen, or in lymph glands anywhere in the body.
 The disease can spread to the central nervous system and the bone marrow.
+There are two types:

-Brain Tumors
+Brain and Spinal Tumors

 One of the most common types of solid tumors in children, they occur in the brain and the spinal cord.
 Some tumors are benign, and some children can be cured by surgery.
 There is a peak in incidence between the ages of 5 and 10, with 20% ocurring in children younger than 15.
+They can cause headaches, nausea, vomiting, blurred or double vision, dizziness, seizures, trouble walking or handling objects, and other symptoms.
+Spinal cord tumors are less common than brain tumors

 Neuroblastoma